frnhr/docopt/README.rst

 Every group that is defined in usage patterns (e.g. ``-my_group-``) must also be described.

-Avoid naming your groups "Options" or "Usage", because that will collide with other Docopt features.
+Currently group name must not end with ``Options`` because parser will confuse it with the special group used to describe common options.

 Examples
 --------